Economics of nuclear power plants: Trends in the 2010s and 2020s

 As of 2020, some companies and organizations have sought to develop proposals and projects aimed at reducing the traditional costs of nuclear power plant construction, often using small modular reactor designs rather than conventional reactors.
 For example, TerraPower, a company based in Bellevue, Washington and co-founded by Bill Gates, aims to build a sodium fast reactor for $1 billion with a proposed site in Kemmerer, Wyoming.

-Also in 2020, the Energy Impact Center, a Washington, D.C. based research institute founded by Bret Kugelmass, introduced the OPEN100 project, a platform that provides open-source blueprints for a nuclear plant with a pressurized water reactor.
+Also in 2020, the Energy Impact Center, a Washington, D.C.–based research institute founded by Bret Kugelmass, introduced the OPEN100 project, a platform that provides open-source blueprints for a nuclear plant with a pressurized water reactor.
 The OPEN100 model could be used to build a plant for $300 million in two years.

-Oklo, a Silicon Valley based startup, aims to build micro modular reactors that run off of radioactive waste produced by conventional nuclear power plants.
+Oklo Inc., a Silicon Valley–based startup, aims to build micro modular reactors that run off of radioactive waste produced by conventional nuclear power plants.
 Like OPEN100, Oklo aims to reduce costs partially by standardizing the construction of its plants.
 Other entities developing similar plans include, X-energy, NuScale Power, General Atomics, Elysium Industries, and others.